-Palmieri set to leave Chelsea for West Ham
+Palmieri joins West Ham from Chelsea in £15m deal

-West Ham United: Emerson Palmieri set to join from Chelsea in deal worth £15m
+West Ham United: Emerson Palmieri joins Hammers from Chelsea in deal worth £15m

 Last updated on .From the section West Ham

-West Ham are set to sign left-back Emerson Palmieri from Chelsea in a deal worth £15m.
+West Ham have signed left-back Emerson Palmieri from Chelsea in a deal understood to be worth £15m.

+The 28-year-old Italy international has joined the Hammers on a four-year contract, with a one-year option, for £13m plus £2m in add-ons.

-The 28-year-old Italy international spent last season on loan at Lyon and has struggled to become a regular at Stamford Bridge since his 2018 move from Roma.
+Palmieri spent last season on loan at Lyon and has struggled to become a regular at Stamford Bridge since his 2018 move from Roma.

-Emerson is set to complete a medical on Tuesday before the move across London is confirmed.
+"I can't wait to get started in a West Ham shirt," Palmieri said.

+"I'm very happy to be here and to arrive here.
+It's a big challenge for me, it's a big team, so I'm very happy to be here and I'm ready.

+"Personally, since the first day I arrived here in England, I always saw the big clubs and I always watched the big games and I knew the history about West Ham.

+"The history is so, so big for this team and so when I knew about the interest for sure I said 'Yes, let's go, I want to go there' and I'm here now."

-The Euro 2020 winner would become West Ham's seventh signing of the summer.
+The Euro 2020 winner is West Ham's seventh signing of the summer.

 David Moyes' side are currently bottom of the Premier League with no points from three matches.